stefstef80/habit_tracker/README.md

 # Core Classes and Methods
+The two main (and only) classes are the Habit and HabitTracker classes.

 ##Habit Class
 The Habit class represents an individual habit.
 It encapsulates all the properties and methods necessary for managing a habit's lifecycle, such as tracking completions and calculating streaks.